New Maryland law lifts civil statute of limitations for all child sex abuse claims

 "We're finally seeing the law catch up to what trauma experts have been telling us for years," says McLain's attorney, Sharon Iskra.
 "We can't expect children to come forward in the same manner, the same short time period that an adult would be able to come forward, they simply can't even process what has happened to them and within sufficient time."

-Iskra runs the Institutional Abuse and Neglect team for her law firm, Bailey-Glasser, and is filing the lawsuits against the state of Maryland for child sex crimes committed throughout its juvenile justice system.
+Iskra runs the Institutional Abuse and Neglect team for her law firm, Bailey-Glasser, and is filing the lawsuits, along with Walsh Law PLLC, Rhine Law Firm and DiCello Levitt, against the state of Maryland for child sex crimes committed throughout its juvenile justice system.

 She says her office has received an increase in phone calls and applications since the bill was signed this past April.